armor-code/agent/ws-agent/README.md

 a) Authentication between WS-Agent and Armorcode WS-Server is done using token + port combination.

-c) Connectivity from the agent to internal services in customer's datacenter is governed by the docker containers launched as reverse tunnel clients.
+b) Connectivity from the agent to internal services in customer's datacenter is governed by the docker containers launched as reverse tunnel clients.
 There is no extra security configuration required.
 Customers may want to restrict internal services which Agent can access via firewall as per their security/compliance policy.

-d) The docker image can be hosted in a VM or K8 cluster as per convenience.
+c) The docker image can be hosted in a VM or K8 cluster as per convenience.
 The only expectation is that Agent is able to reach armorcode service on port 443 to establish websocket connection and Agent should be able to reach the tunnel service (e.g. Jira).

 ## How it works